A graph generation pipeline for critical infrastructures based on heuristics, images and depth data: Conclusion

-This article proposes a graph generation pipeline for relevant objects in critical infrastructures.
-It is based on a combination of photogrammetry, deep learning for object detection and instance segmentation, and heuristics for inferring relations between objects.
+This article proposes a prototypical graph generation pipeline that shows the relations between relevant predetermined objects that are instrumental to the type of critical infrastructure in question.
+For example, this study investigates hydraulic systems for which pipes, reducers, expanders, tanks, valves and pumps were identified as relevant.
+The pipeline is based on a combination of photogrammetry, deep learning for object detection and instance segmentation, and heuristics for inferring relations between objects.
 The use of these methods has the advantages of being cost-efficient (both hardware for data collection and computation) and accessible.
-The user-defined set of rules for the 'Graph generation' module makes it easy to tailor the pipeline to specific use cases and transfer it from one problem to the next, and its transparency and explainability are vital for the high stakes decision-making required for critical infrastructure.
+The user-defined set of rules for the 'Graph generation' module makes it easy to tailor the pipeline to specific use cases and transfer it from one problem to the next, while its transparency and explainability are vital for the high stakes decision-making required for critical infrastructure.